davewadestein/YUU-Spring-2025-Prework-LG2/README.md

 ## Two important rules:
 1. if you use AI, USE AI
+   * keep asking / reframing the question / reminding AI that you are beginner
-2. don't just hit the RUN button on a cell before you have an idea of what the result should be
+3. don't just hit the RUN button on a cell before you have an idea of what the result should be

 ## Materials
 * https://colab.research.google.com/github/Pluralsight-ILT/YUU-Learn-to-Code-Prework-Colab